Chapter 1: We are Mysterious Somethings

 Then what else are you?
 “Well, from the fact of dream, it amounts to saying that perhaps I am a mind that thinks, because in dream there is only a mind.
 I now realise that I am not the body because I could dream in the mind, through the mind, as a mind in dream without the body.”

-Don’t forget what I told you.
-I have told you a lot within these few minutes, and if you could remember these things with clarity of thought, perhaps I need not speak to you again.
-What I told you today is enough for you for a whole year, but it will not remain in the mind.
-It will slip the moment you go out the door.
+Do not forget what I told you.
+I have told you a lot within these few minutes, and if you can remember these things with clarity of thought, perhaps I need not speak to you again.
+What I told you today is enough, but it will not remain in the mind.
+It will slip out of your minds the moment you go out the door.
 So be careful.
-It will slip out of your mind.

-I have now brought you to the conclusion that you are a mysterious something which is dissociated from the body and the mind.
+I have now brought you to the conclusion that you are mysterious somethings which are dissociated from the body and the mind.
 What it is, and what further conclusions follow from this interesting analysis, we shall refer to another time.